Updated: May 8

 Very structured attire in business such as suits, buttons ups, and only muted colors is not a thing of the past.
 But, it is definitely not as required as much in most pro-work environments.
 Business chic is now a typical go-to. and accepted in most settings.
 Pops of color and prints are not so risque.
 So it's easier now to integrate elements of your own personal style.

-Remember these tips going forward when your thinking about what 2 wear the next time that you are getting ready for a meeting, an event, a photoshoot.
+Remember these tips going forward when you're thinking about what 2 wear the next time that you are getting ready for a meeting, an event, or a photoshoot.

 I'd love to hear how you currently showcase your brand in your style.
 If these tips are helpful, Let me know how you level up your look into dressing up like a boss.!

 Have you considered branding your personal style?
 If you are interested in learning how to define your personal style to match your brand identity.
 Get a customized Personal Style Archetype & Brand Identity.